varunkm11/Email-Spam-Detection/README.md

-# 📧 Spam Detection App
+# 📧 Email Spam Detection App

 A **machine learning web app** built with **Streamlit** that classifies text messages as **Spam** or **Not Spam** using a **Naive Bayes classifier** trained on SMS data.
 It uses the **Bag of Words model** for text vectorization with `CountVectorizer`.